What is Ditsmod

 Installation

-The basic set for running the application has a repository ditsmod/seed.
+The basic set for running the application has a repository ditsmod/starter.
 Clone it and install the dependencies:

 cd my-app